 - Then mix in the molasses, spices, salt and baking soda.
 Of course we need lots of spices, to team up with the molasses and bring an authentic old fashioned flavor to the cookies.

-- Now add your four, mix well.
+- Now add your four to the molasses mixture, mix well.
 You will end out with a stiff dough.
 The cookie dough is made stiff, so it can easily be rolled into balls.

 - Sprinkle your counter or a large shallow bowl with white sugar and cinnamon.
-Then shape the cookie by rolling one tablespoon sized balls of the dough on the sugar.
+Then shape each cookie by rolling one tablespoon sized balls of the dough on the sugar.
+Tip: For even-sized cookies, use a cookie scoop or measuring spoon to portion the dough.

 - Arrange the molasses cookie dough balls on liner or directly on baking sheets.
 They will flatten out and develop the traditional crinkled molasses cookie appearance while baking and cooling.